Darxo/Crock_Pot/README.md

 ### Other Items

 - Unleashable Hawk (similar to Falcon) which grants +15 Iniative and can be released to hinder an enemy movement for 1 turn.
 Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer).
 Can also appear in any town with a Hunters Cabin location.
 - Unleashable Owl (similar to Falcon) which grants +10 Ranged Defense can be released to cause a negative morale check on an enemy.
 Has stronger effect during night.
 Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer).
+Regularly spawns in Alchemists.
 Can also appear in any town with the Trapper location.
+- Unleashable Vulture (similar to Falcon) which grants +10 Threat TODO can be released to cause a negative morale check on an enemy.
+Has stronger effect during night.
+Spawns in T3 Towns or Military Settlements (like Falcon just a bit rarer).
+Regularly spawns in Alchemists.
+Can also appear in any town with the Pig Farm location.

 ## Balance & Polishing